• Namib Desert • Walvis Bay • Damaraland • Etosha National Park

 Climb some of the world's highest sand dunes and discover Namibia's wide open spaces on an excellent network of gravel and tar roads with all the back up and support you could need.
 Track desert-adapted elephants on ephemeral riverbeds in Damaraland and enjoy game viewing in an underground hide overlooking a waterhole on a private game reserve.
-Embark on exciting game drives within the Etosha National Park, enjoy a boat cruise with lunch in Walvis Bay looking for marine wildlife including seals and explore two very different parts of the Etosha National Park.
-Visit the UNESCO World Heritage Site at Twyfelfontein and to finish, visit the world renowned Big Cat research centre run by the AfriCat Foundation.
+You'll also embark on exciting game drives within Etosha National Park, enjoy a boat cruise with lunch in Walvis Bay looking for marine wildlife, visit the UNESCO World Heritage Site at Twyfelfontein, and to finish, explore the world renowned Big Cat research centre run by the AfriCat Foundation.

 Day 2: Windhoek > Sossusvlei After breakfast you depart Windhoek in your rental vehicle and drive onwards to arrive at Hoodia Desert Lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
 The rest of the afternoon is at leisure at Hoodia Desert Lodge to enjoy your scenic desert surroundings and relax by the pool.
 Lunch on arrival is included for you.
 At optional extra you can select to join a guided sundowner drive with Hoodia on their property.